-Serbia decided to leverage on 4S development process to elaborate the STI for SDGs Roadmap.
-Following the adoption of 4S by the Government of Serbia on 27 February 2020, the STI for SDGs (STI4SDGs) Roadmap adopted in March 2021 became the strategy's implementation plan.
-It aims to inform and guide public and private investment in a number of STI priorities with highest potential impact on socio-economic development.
-Thus, a first achievement is that the STI4SDGS Roadmap for Serbia will become a first exercise in extending the scope of traditional Research and innovation Strategies for Smart Specialization by introducing a new directionality, which is the alignment of national development and STI efforts to the country's commitment towards the 2030 Sustainable Development Agenda, and associated SDGs.
-Because 4S stands at the crossroad between research and development and technological innovation (RDTI) and economic/industry and other policy
+Serbia decided to leverage the 4S development process to elaborate the STI for SDGs roadmap.
+Following the adoption of 4S by the Government of Serbia on 27 February 2020, the STI for SDGs (STI4SDGs) roadmap adopted in March 2021 became the strategy's implementation plan.
+It aims to inform and guide public and private investment in a number of STI priorities with the greatest potential impact on socio-economic